WarrenWeckesser/ufunclab/README.md

 Some NumPy `ufuncs`, and some related tools.

-The test suite is run with Python versions 3.8 to 3.11, with several recent releases of NumPy, and with the NumPy main development branch.
-`ufunclab` might work with older Python and NumPy versions, but they are not regularly tested.
+`ufunclab` uses `meson-python` as its build system.
+Currently no pre-built wheels are provided, so to install it, you'll have to check out the git repository, and in the top-level directory, run

+    pip install .

+in the terminal or command prompt.
+To run the unit tests after installing, run

+    pytest --pyargs ufunclab

 To build `ufunclab`, a C99-compatible C compiler and a C++11-compatible C++ compiler are required.

 The unit tests require [pytest](https://docs.pytest.org/).

+The test suite is run with Python versions 3.9 to 3.11, with several recent releases of NumPy, and with the NumPy main development branch.
+`ufunclab` might work with older Python and NumPy versions, but they are not regularly tested.

 Links to reference material related to NumPy's C API for ufuncs and gufuncs are given [below](#resources).